 Missing elderly couple last seen in Vaughan located by police

-York Regional Police say they have now found an missing vulnerable elderly couple last seen in Vaughan on Thursday.
+York Regional Police say they have now found a missing vulnerable elderly couple last seen in Vaughan on Thursday.

 The couple was last seen in the area of Weston and Rutherford roads at around 1:30 p.m. on Thursday.